-For great Corrales farm products, Wagner Farms will soon be up and running.
+For more great Corrales farm products, Wagner Farms is up and running.
 They are on the east side of Corrales Road, just north of the Village Center.
 Nice big parking lot, you can't miss it.
 They have excellent locally grown produce from their farms around the valley, and Green Chile season is in full swing during August and September.
 Follow the smells of the best!
 Corn, tomatoes, squash, cucumbers, beans, salsas, and lots of other good things.
 There is also a nice little cafe at the market.
 Check out the home cooking and fresh local goodies.
 Wagner's Farms is an old and revered Corrales landmark.

 If you find yourself wandering about in Corrales with a bit of a hunger, a great place for a stop is Village Pizza.
 It is about half way through town on the east side of Corrales Road and has great food, good beer and a lot of easy, informal ambience.
 Also a spacious and shady patio to be enjoyed, especially when the days are getting a bit warm.
 Congratulations to the owner Greg and his family, they were awarded Best Pizza in the Alibi's "Readers Choice Restaurant Poll" and several other surveys!
 All for very good reason!
 Visit their website at: www.villagepizzanm.com or give them a call at 898-0045.
 Pizza lovers will be happy to note that the Village Pizza team has opened second location off Coors NW at 3200 La Orilla Suite E-2.
 The phone is 219-3766.
 Same great food and ambience, even the same style buffet, but now, if you are not from Corrales, you don't have to drive all the way out to Corrales to enjoy the best in pizza.
 Wishing them good going and all the luck in their westside location.

 There has been wine making in the Corrales area since the Spanish arrived, and there is some excellent wine being made now right here in Corrales.
 For some of the best, check out Milagro Vineyards and Winery up on West Ella for a tasting and a few bottles to go.
 To quote Albuquerque's "Crosswinds" newspaper "After tasting as many New Mexico wines as we have, we're convinced Milagro makes the best wines in this state." ("A tour of New Mexico Wineries" Aug., 24, '05, Cover Story).
 Another quote from Jim Hammond in Albuquerque Arts, January 2010: "...which I consider one of the top wineries in the state.
 Milagro is a classic botique winery, with hand-tended vinyards and wines hand-crafted with respect for 'terroir'".
-More recently, a Milagro 2007 Chardonnay crafted by Rich Hobson won a Gold Medal at the largest American wine competition of 2010, which was hosted by the San Francisco Chronicle.
+More recently, a Milagro 2007 Chardonnay crafted by Rick Hobson won a Gold Medal at the largest American wine competition of 2010, which was hosted by the San Francisco Chronicle.
 Recently, the Local IQ's Ian McKay said of them: "Milagro Vinyards has been, for the last 15 years, quietly producing the Land of Enchantment's best wines".
 Give Mitzi or Rick Hobson a call at 898-3998 to set up a tasting appointment or visit their website: www.milagrowine.com.
 Use your "Back" button to return here.
 Enjoy!

 Toward the north part of the Village center on the east side of Corrales Road is Fritz Allen's micro-brewery and pub, just down the sidewalk from the Hanselmann Pottery Gallery.
 They often brew a green chile lager amongst other good beers.
 Great place to drop by on a warm afternoon.